This is a story I did not expect to write.

-In 2017, a friend intro’d me to a tiny startup called Indigo Fair.
+In 2017, a friend intro’d me to a tiny startup.
 I joined as “Head of Analytics” 😅.
 Within two weeks, I started working on features to solve a major business crisis, and became a PM.

-Fast forward to 2020.
-We’ve rebranded to Faire and reached a multibillion-dollar valuation at record pace.
+Fast forward to 2020, we rebranded to Faire and reached a multibillion-dollar valuation at record pace.
 Along the way, I’ve shipped hundreds of features, and managed other PMs.

 It’s been a wild adventure, so I wanted to share what I’ve learned with you: how I prepared for the interviews, mistakes made, negotiation tactics, the secrets behind compensation, and how this newsletter boosted Facebook's interest.
 Feel free to skip to whatever’s juiciest for you.

 I was pleasantly surprised by how much advice the recruiter gave on acing the interviews.
 She also shared a document with sample questions which proved to be a reliable guide.
 There would be only two rounds of interviews.
 Round 1 would consist of execution (diagnosing a problem and coming up with next steps) and product sense (coming up with interesting, customer-friendly solutions).

 I was fairly fearless when it came to execution because I’ve interviewed a lot of PM candidates on the topic.
 Here’s an article I wrote about handling metric-related questions, an approach that impressed my interviewer.

 I was less comfortable with product sense.
 The concept of building X for Y on the fly is mind-boggling to me, and not something I do day-to-day.
 I compiled a list of product sense questions, and then gave myself mock interviews.
 Some tips:

 - Make it feel real.
 To that end, talking out loud is very helpful - maybe even record yourself if you feel up to it